chidiwilliams/chidiwilliams.com/content/post/goto-reconsidered.md

 }
 ```

 When Knuth wrote his paper in 1974, the most common programming languages did not support such structured exception handling.
 And neither does C, which is still widely used today.
-In the abscence of exceptions and try-catch blocks, we can use GOTOs to handle errors:
+In the absence of exceptions and try-catch blocks, we can use GOTOs to handle errors:

 ```c
 void main()